j50n/deno-proc/README.md

 where the output of one process feeds into the input of another, the first process's output won't be fully read, and therefore the process cannot be automatically shut down.
 This can also happen if you don't fully process `AsyncIterable` output of a process.
-This will result in resource leakage.
+This can result in resource leakage.
 If your program is short and does not start many processes, or if you are sure that the way you are using processes is well behaved (either non-streaming output or all output data is fully consumed), you can use the short form safely.

+> ℹ️ `Deno.test` will detect process resource leakage.
+An easy approach is to
+> test your child process code.
+If your tests detect a leak, use a local
+> `Group`.

 ### Direct Control Over `stderr`